sysagnostic/website/content/english/blog/aws-route53-alias.md

 1. Install a Web server that HTTP redirects clients from `example.com` to `www.example.com` at the cost of extra infrastructure components, increased client load times due to the redirect, and lower system availability caused by extra point of failure.
 1. Migrate your DNS service to a provider that has a trick up its sleeve.

 Option 3 is a non-standard DNS service functionality called the `ALIAS` record type (aka. apex `CNAME` or flattened `CNAME`).
-Different DNS service providers may have differen implementations, or no implementation at all.
+Various DNS service providers may have different implementations, or no implementation at all.
 An `ALIAS` record flattens the `CNAME` hierarchy abstracting away the real content of the queried zone.
 A client query is served in the following manner:

 ![ALIAS RRtype resolution](/images/blog/aws-route53-alias.svg)